nnhs-se-projects/graduation-ticketing/README.md

 - tickets: an array of the ticket objects a student has

 ## Remaining User Stories
+We have basically finished all of what Mrs. Kallstrand and Mrs. Baumgartner (our product owners) asked us to do.
+The only remaining user story is about extending this project to other school events.

 ## Known Issues
+Currently, we have no known errors.

 ## Installation Instructions